 - A. Health Facilities Expansion-\$8,000,000 million.
 The Health Department is projecting outgrowing their current space within the next five years. - B. Detention Center-\$10,000,000 million.
 The current detention center is overcrowded.
 A new facility will be needed based on significant growth in the County. - C. Open Space Bond Issue.
-A bond issue on the November 2008 ballot to issue \$10,000,000 million in debt to acquire conservation easements in the County.
+A bond issue approved by voters in November 2008 to issue \$10,000,000 million in debt to acquire conservation easements in the County.